X

 Jeudy garners a 19 percent target per route rate while producing 1.34 yards per route run against two-high looks.
 Among their healthy pass catchers with 10 or more targets against two high, Fannin leads the team with a 22 percent target rate compared to Njoku at 20 percent.
 Njoku averages the best yards per route run (1.46) against two high looks among that trio of pass catchers.

 Jeudy is a cheaper version of Olave with a downgrade at quarterback.
 That's especially notable because Gabriel prefers to throw quick passes and averages the second-lowest intended air yards per pass attempt, ahead of Aaro Rodgers.
-There could be volume, but it might be not pleasant.
+There could be volume, but it might not be pleasant.

 Matthew Golden vs. Jalen Thompson